Pjhochman/MusicPlayer/readme.md

 ____________________________________________________________________________________________________________________________________________________________________

 ## Description
-Designed for my band to keep track of songs, create setlists and upload files.
+Designed to keep track of songs, create setlists and upload files.
 Neumorphic Frontend Design.
 Post, Get, Patch, Delete requests.
 Login Authentication.
 ____________________________________________________________________________________________________________________________________________________________________

 ## About the Project